Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 • Limited OpenTelemetry integration.

-Log4js is still relevant for teams coming from the Java ecosystem or needing category-based control over output destinations.
+Log4js is still relevant for teams needing category-based control over output destinations, especially in large, monolithic systems.

 JavaScript